vadimkantorov/readaudio/README.md

 At the bottom there is example of alternative solution using process launching.
 The first solution is preferable if you must load huge amounts of audio in various formats (for reading `*.wav` files, there is a standard Python [`wave`](https://docs.python.org/3/library/wave.html) module and [`scipy.io.wavfile.read`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.wavfile.read.html).

+It is also a simple primer on basic ctypes usage for interfacing C code and NumPy/PyTorch.

 ```shell
 # create sample audio test.wav
 ffmpeg -f lavfi -i "sine=frequency=1000:duration=5" -c:a pcm_s16le -ar 8000 test.wav